PureDarwin/PureDarwin/setup/README.txt

 Installation
 ============

-0. Check and edit the `pd_config' configuration file to reflect your needs.
+0. Check and edit the "pd_config" configuration file to reflect your needs.

 1. Get binary roots and binary drivers with `pd_fetch'.